2024 Solar Incentives Guide for Rockton, IL - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-Solar incentives are meant to help mitigate the cost of installing solar panels on your home.
-This category of financial incentives is intended to encourage more people to switch to renewable energy.
-Solar incentives can include upfront discounts, cash back or credit towards your monthly utility bill.
-Some incentives are handled by the federal government, some by the Illinois government and some by your utility company, county or municipality.
-Some broad categories of solar incentives include:
+Solar incentives are meant to help mitigate the cost of installing a solar panel system on your home.
+This category of financial incentives is designed to encourage more people to switch their home over to renewable energy.
+Various kinds of incentives, including discounts, cash back or monthly utility bill credits, may be available to you.
+Certain incentives may be handled by the state of Illinois, by your utility company or by county or municipality, while other incentives are federal.
+Some solar incentives you might qualify for are:

-• Rebates: Solar rebates might be provided by your local utility company, or by your state or county.
-These rebates are essentially cash back that is applied after you pay for a solar system and before tax credits are calculated.
+- Rebates: Solar rebates can be offered by your local utility company, or by your state or county.
+These rebates are essentially cash back that is applied after you purchase solar panels and before tax credits are calculated.

-• Solar Renewable Energy Certificate (SREC): SRECs and other similar performance-based incentives are usually handled at the state level.
-Once your solar panel system meets a predetermined threshold (usually a small amount of energy production), you are eligible to receive SRECs that can be sold to your utility company or other buyers.
-The money you make is generally considered part of your taxable income.
+- Solar Renewable Energy Certificate (SREC): SRECs and similar other performance-based incentives may be available to you if the solar system on your home produces more than a specified (usually small) amount of electricity.
+This category of incentives is normally handled at the state level.
+You can sell the SRECs you receive to your utility company or other buyers, and the money you make is generally considered part of your taxable income.

 Best Solar Financing